cellml/libcellml/docs/dev_building.rst

 Could NOT find Sphinx (missing: SPHINX_EXECUTABLE)
 --------------------------------------------------
-`Sphinx <http://www.sphinx-doc.org/en/master/>`_ is a documentation generator used by libCellML to collect documentation on Python bindings, which requires Python 3.5.2 or later in order to run.
+:sphinx:`Sphinx<>` is a documentation generator used by libCellML to collect documentation on Python bindings, which requires Python 3.5.2 or later in order to run.
-Please see the installation instructions on the `installation page <http://www.sphinx-doc.org/en/master/usage/installation.html>`_ and then restart CMake.
+Please see the installation instructions on the :sphinx:`installation page</usage/installation.html>` and then restart CMake.
 If you do not need to generate bindings for Python then simply un-tick the CMake option :code:`LIBCELLML_BINDINGS_PYTHON`, and push *Configure* again.